Reducing Dengue Disease

 period.
 Toward this end, we require an understanding of the factors

-that influence the length of life of vector mosquitoes, and we do not
+that influence the length of life of these vectors.

 Nearly as sensitive in the continuation of dengue transmission is the